David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The EIA report is a mandatory legal obligation, rigorously appraised by the Ministry-level Council and leading experts; information is transparently publicized.
 * The project was approved based on the principle of not directly impacting the core zone of the biosphere reserve.
 * Actions of "international appeals" are actually tactics to "polish profiles" for asylum seeking or sabotage, not for environmental purposes.
+* Land reclamation is a common global solution for expanding development space.
+The Netherlands and Singapore (e.g., Marina Bay) have successfully implemented large-scale reclamation projects for economic growth while managing environmental impacts.

 **44. On Policies for Overseas Vietnamese (Diaspora):**